rmeshwar/offline-programming-for-ded/README.md

 Following is an explanation of each script in the repository, their functionality, and their usage.

+- **gui_application.py**: A GUI application to provide a graphical display of predicted stepover values and their estimated loss based on inputted wire feed speed and travel speed.

 **neural_network_training**
 - **OLS_ridge.py**: Creates a set of synthetic data from the starting data using OLS regression with Ridge regularization.
 - **OLS_ridge_network.py**: Creates and trains a neural network off of the OLS_ridge synthetic data.